marco-eckstein/autoannotator/README.md

 The `autoannotator-api` module has no compile time dependencies to libraries with the annotations it may use (depending on the configuration).
 It is expected that your project's classpath contains libraries with these annotations.
-E.g., if you use `javax.validation.constraints.NotNull`, your project must have a dependency to ``javax.validation:validation-api`` or a substitute.
+E.g., if you use `javax.validation.constraints.NotNull` (by default you do), your project must have a dependency to ``javax.validation:validation-api`` or a substitute.
 If you have a JPA project, you probably have all required dependencies.

 ### 2. Configuration